Jens0306/NCKU-FlowerMap/README.md

 # install dependencies
 yarn

-# serve with hot reload at localhost:8080
+# first, build for production with minification
-yarn run build
+yarn run build:prod

-# build for production with minification
+# and then run with server.js at localhost:8080
-build:prod
+yarn run start
 ```